ParthaPRay/ReliaPy/README.md

 - result tables,
 - plots,
 - notes and interpretations,
-- CSV download for results,
+- CSV download for result tables,
 - PNG download for plots.

-Generated PNG plots are intended for reports, teaching notes, and manuscript drafting.
+Generated PNG plots are intended for reports, teaching notes, manuscript drafting, and reliability-analysis documentation.

 ---